syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-The following topics explain about the customizations that can be done in the GridTextColumn:
+The following topics explain about the customizations done in the GridTextColumn:

 ### Formatting